-Juan Cruz is the Dean of the School of Fine Art at the Royal College of Art.
+Juan Cruz is the Dean of the School of Arts and Humanitites at the Royal College of Art.
 He is an artist whose work employs a broad range of approaches to exhibition-making, including video, performance, text and site-specificity.

 Prior to joining the College, Juan was Director of Liverpool School of Art and Design at Liverpool John Moores University, where he introduced an innovative model of research and knowledge transfer with leading arts organisations, including Tate Liverpool, Liverpool Biennial and FACT.

 Also in Liverpool, Juan facilitated the foundation of the Exhibition Research Centre, which saw the school research and develop a series of leading exhibitions and keynote lectures around the theme of exhibition studies, attracting international audiences, funding and media.

 Juan Cruz (b.
 1970, Palencia, Spain) first studied art at Atlantic College in South Wales, before going on to Chelsea College of Art, where he graduated with a BA (hons) in Fine Art (Painting) in 1992.Show more

 Following a period of independent work as an artist and critic, becoming represented by Matt’s Gallery in 1998 and working as a regular contributor to Art Monthly, he took up a year-long fellowship with Kettle’s Yard at the University of Cambridge.
 This was followed by his first tenured academic post in the Department of Art at Goldsmiths (2000–2008).
 Juan then joined the School of Art and Design at Liverpool John Moores University as Head of Art, gaining a personal chair as professor of Fine Art in 2010 and being appointed Director of the School of Art and Design in 2012.
 Juan joined the Royal College of Art in 2014 as Dean of Fine Art.